 Bluetooth today is understood by many as a convenient connectivity solution.
-Yet there are limitations regarding its flexibility and this entry serves to discuss some misconceptions over Bluetooth Low Energy (BLE or Bluetooth Smart) and classic Bluetooth.
+Yet there are limitations regarding its flexibility and this entry serves to discuss some misconceptions about Bluetooth Low Energy (BLE or Bluetooth Smart) and classic Bluetooth.

 We often receive projects that involve Bluetooth communication, yet many of our clients specify "BLE" without understanding the technology sufficiently.
-Many assume that BLE is simply classic Bluetooth or Bluetooth v2.x, but with a much lower energy consumption.
-I don't blame them for the misconception, since our latest mobile devices, e.g. mobile phone and tablets have been touting BLE as if it is a replacement for classic Bluetooth.
+Many assume that BLE is simply classic Bluetooth or Bluetooth v2.x, but with much lower energy consumption.
+I don't blame them for the misconception, since our latest mobile devices, e.g. mobile phones and tablets have been touting BLE as if it is a replacement for classic Bluetooth.
 Furthermore, the name - Bluetooth Low Energy - isn’t much of a help in undoing the misconception.
 Hence, I have decided to contribute this article and, hopefully, it can be of help to some of you who are reading this.

 Before I begin, I would like to say that this is not an extensive article.
 It will be about the top most common misconceptions that I have often encountered.
 For the benefit of those who aren't familiar with BLE, do read these pages for a good introduction (here and here).

 1. Using BLE to perform high-rate data streaming